Qumulo/QumuloCustomConnector/workshop/qcc-workshop-deploy.md

 - The `terraform apply` will take ~10 minutes, as it is downloading, installoing, and configuring a suite of prerequisites for the workshop.
    - Let the WindowsExtensions fully complete before logging into the windows workstations.
-   - Once the attendees log in, there will be a Powershell 7 command prompt running.  **Let this finish**, as it is intalling the required Powershell modules.
+   - Once the attendees log in, there will be a Powershell 7 command prompt running.
+   - **Let the Powershell 7 script finish**, as it is intalling the required Powershell modules.

 ---